briannaljohns/open-sustainable-technology/README.md

 - [Naturblick iOS](https://github.com/MfN-Berlin/naturblick-ios) - Identify plants and animals and learn more about nature in your city.
 - [Gottesanbeterin Gesucht](https://github.com/opendata-apps/mantis) - An interactive web application to track Mantis Religiosa sightings in Brandenburg.
 - [Arena](https://github.com/openforis/arena) - A cloud-based platform that enables fast, flexible setup and data entry for various field surveys, including biophysical, socio-economic, and biodiversity inventories.

+### Open Source Hardware for Biodiversity Monitoring
+- [The Mothbox Project](https://github.com/Digital-Naturalism-Laboratories/Mothbox) - The Mothbox is a low-cost, open source and high-performance insect monitor.
+It features a power-efficient and lightweight design to help field biologists deploy it in the depths of the jungles.

 ### Biodiversity Data Access and Management
 - [pygbif](https://github.com/gbif/pygbif) - Making the data of the Global Biodiversity Information Facility API accessible via Python.